"When I say run, run."

 The Emotional ChildrenFanfiction

-#1 in Adlock (03-Dec-2020) Sherlock Holmes rescues Irene Adler from the hands of terrorists in Karachi, Pakistan: setting her free and securing a place in his heart for her.
-But after the said events at the conclusion of A Scandal in Belgravia, so m...
+Sherlock Holmes rescues Irene Adler from the hands of terrorists, setting her free and securing a place for her in his heart.
+However, after the conclusion of A Scandal in Belgravia, the future of their relationship is shrouded in mystery.
+In the af...